delftwaves/swash-docs/docs/getting_started/intel_fortran/rhel/index.rst

    sudo dnf -y install git

-The final step is to install the Intel Fortran Essentials package which also includes the MPI libraries.
-First, create the repository file in the ``/temp`` folder:
+The final step is to install the Intel Fortran Compiler and the Intel MPI Library.
+First, create the repository file in the ``/tmp`` folder:

 .. code-block:: text